Maybe It's Me

-Maybe It's Me is Treble Charger's third album, released in 1997.
+Maybe It's Me is the third studio album by Canadian rock band Treble Charger.
+The album was released in 1997.
 The album featured three hit singles: "Friend of Mine", "How She Died" and a re-recorded version of "Red" (from NC17).

 The album was a major breakthrough for Treble Charger, and was their most well received album yet.
 The album was certified Gold in Canada, with sales of over 50,000 copies.

 A live version of the song "Scatterbrain" was featured on MuchMusic's live compilation album, Much at Edgefest '99.